vendia/blog/2022-07-08-lean-apps-for-developers.md

 ---
-title: 'What does a ‘lean app’ mean for developers? '
+title: 'What Does a ‘Lean App’ Mean for Developers? '
-description: 'A look at the lean app approach to development: its precursors, its basic rules, and how it helps developers to spend more time on creating amazing code.'
+description: 'Examine the lean app approach to development, including its precursors, its basic rules, and how it helps developers spend more time creating amazing code.'
 date: '2022-07-08'
 authors:
   - Caroll Casbeer
 ---

-In our[ Lean Apps Manifesto](vendia.net/blog/lean-apps), Dr. Tim Wagner outlines the next wave of application development to ‘flip the IT iceberg’ and accelerate innovation.
+In our[ Lean Apps Manifesto](https://www.vendia.net/blog/lean-app-part-4), Dr. Tim Wagner outlines the next wave of application development to ‘flip the IT iceberg’ and accelerate innovation.

 But what does this mean for developers?
 It means developers can focus on writing clean, elegant code that meets customers' needs—not reinventing the wheel or building clunky apps from scratch.